top of page

 B bows deeply

 CB: Oh you devil!! - you're just like your father - God bless him!
-Have you been living at the Hut?
-In an estate cottage with a wench yclept Caroline? humph - I thought so - the natural Ruby from your cheek has blanched!
-What is in that basket Becher? (grabs basket) - what is this pornography! - (throws book at B) - you will disgrace the royal house of Gordon! - Reverend you will burn each one of these!
+Where have you been?
+Living at the Hut?
+In an estate cottage with a wench yclept Caroline? humph - I thought so - the natural ruby from your cheek has blanched!
+What is in that basket Becher? (grabs basket) - what is this pornography! (throws book at B) - you will disgrace the royal house of Gordon! - Reverend you will burn each one of these!

 REV: You chanced - perchance - upon a particularly saucy ode - it can be excised Mrs. Byron - pray, read the remainder - I feel certain you shall be proud of your exceptional son